Florence Fitzgerald-Allsopp

 Performance, 2025, Grantee Link >

-Florence Fitzgerald-Allsopp is a writer, producer, and researcher in the field of contemporary art and performance.
-Working closely and creatively with artists and arts organizations, she has produced a diverse range of international collaborative projects across visual art and live performance.
-Her writing has been commissioned by artists and galleries including SLQS (UK), Elly S. Vadseth (NO), Susan Simonini (AU), Ruth Burke & Co-Prosperity (US), Frea Buckler (UK), K-Gold Temporary Gallery (GR) & Smithson Projects (UK).
+Florence Fitzgerald-Allsopp is a curator, writer, producer, and researcher in contemporary art and performance.
+Her writing has been commissioned by artists and galleries including SLQS (UK), Co-Prosperity (US), K-Gold Temporary Gallery (GR), and Smithson Projects (UK).
+Her book Interspecies Performance, co-edited with Laura Cull Ó Maoilearca, was published in 2024 by Performance Research Books.

 Photo of Florence Fitzgerald-Allsopp (with her rat, Bow): Nic Kane